SPChain: Blockchain-based Medical Data Sharing and Privacy-preserving eHealth System: Related Work

-In this section, we first review some blockchain-based eHealth systems, then we list the drawbacks of these systems.
+In this section, we review some research trends about medical data sharing via cloud service and blockchain technology.

+In order to solve the problem of low efficiency and poor scalability of traditional eHealth systems, some solutions (e.g. \cite{popa2011enabling}, \cite{kumbhare2012cryptonite}, \cite{li2020blockchain} and \cite{yang2015hybrid}) are dedicated to use access control technologies to manage the EMRs outsourced to clouds.
+Such mechanisms are designed to protect the security of remotely stored data in cloud computing, which demonstrates that providing owners with data access control is more important than letting the cloud take the full control over their data.
+However, patients still lose control of their data.
+Moreover, the distrust of the cloud and the compatibility of various cloud devices still restrict the development of cloud-based eHealth systems.

+Recently, with the adoption of blockchain technology becoming a widespread trend in distributed computing, many researchers consider using blockchain to provide secure medical data sharing and management.
+Blockchain-based eHealth systems can be divided into two types \cite{jin2019review}: permissioned blockchain-based approaches and public blockchain-based approaches.

+\textbf{Permissioned blockchain-based eHealth systems (\cite{xia2017medshare}, \cite{xia2017bbds}, \cite{fan2018medblock}, \cite{zhang2018towards} and \cite{huang2020blockchain}).} To preserve patients' privacy in the process of disseminating EMRs, Xia et la. \cite{xia2017medshare} designed a system that addresses the issue of medical data sharing among medical big data custodians in a trust-less environment.
+The system employed smart contracts and an access control mechanism to effectively trace behaviors on the data, and revoked access to violated rules and permissions on data.
+With a data custodian system, the system can monitor entities that access data for malicious behaviors.
+The author also proposed BBDS \cite{xia2017bbds}, a similar blockchain-based framework that provides data provenance, auditing, and control in cloud repositories among healthcare providers.
+However, their secure sharing of sensitive medical information is limited to invited and verified users.

+Fan et al. proposed MedBlock \cite{fan2018medblock}, a hybrid blockchain-based architecture to secure EMRs.
+In MedBlock nodes are divided into endorsers, orderers and committers.
+Its consensus protocol is a variant of the PBFT \cite{castro2002practical} consensus protocol.
+However, the authors did not explicitly explain the access control policies to allow third-party researchers to access medical data.

+Zhang and Lin \cite{zhang2018towards} designed a hybrid blockchain-based secure and privacy-preserving (BSPP) EMRs sharing scheme, where a private blockchain is used to store EMRs for each hospital and a consortium blockchain is used to keep secure indices of the EMRs.
+In their design, a public encryption-based keyword search scheme \cite{boneh2004public} is adopted to secure the search of EMRs and to ensure identity privacy.

-In order to prompt patients to engage in the details of their healthcare and restore agency over their medical data, Azaria et al. \cite{azaria2016medrec} proposed a decentralized record management system to handle EMRs.
+\textbf{Public blockchain-based eHealth systems (\cite{azaria2016medrec}, \cite{yang2017blockchain}, \cite{zhang2016secure}, \cite{cao2019cloud} and \cite{chen2019blockchain}).} In order to prompt patients to engage in the details of their healthcare and restore agency over their medical data, Azaria et al. \cite{azaria2016medrec} proposed a decentralized record management system to handle EMRs.
 The system utilized smart contracts to manage medical records of patients.
-With modular design, patients can design access control rules and share their EMRs with different institutions.
-The authors also designed reward system to incentive researchers and public health authorities to participate in the network as blockchain miners.
+With modular design, patients can make access control rules and share their EMRs with different institutions.
+The authors also designed reward system to motivate researchers and public health authorities to participate in the network as blockchain miners.